SoimulPatriei/TMCleaner/README.md

   *python classifyOneByOne-Server.py --config Parameters/Fastalign/p-Test-Italian.txt --port 9090*

-  Interogate web service (where (64.81.80.214) is the machine where the service run and 9090 is the port and "filetest.txt") a test file.
+  Interogate web service ((64.81.80.214) is the machine where the service runs, 9090 is the port and "filetest.txt" a test file with source and target segments.

   *python clientSegments-json.py 64.81.80.214 9090 filetest.txt*